 Step 4: Add in the Other Wet Ingredients

-Slowly beat in the cornstarch water, the milk and the vanilla until fully combined.
-It will appear chunky.
-That’s normal.
+Slowly beat in the cornstarch water, milk and the vanilla until fully combined.
+It will appear chunky; that’s normal.

-With the mixer on low speed, slowly beat in the gluten free flour mixture a little at a time until just combined.
-Use a spatula to scrape down the sides and combine.
+Beat in the gluten free flour mixture a third at a time until just combined.

-Step 8: Scoop the Dough and add Additional Chocolate Chips
+Step 6: Scoop the Dough and Add Additional Chocolate Chips

-Pour the additional 2 tablespoons of chocolate chips onto another small plate.
-Press the top of each cookie into the chocolate chips.
+Pour the additional chocolate chips into a small bowl or plate.
+Press the tops of the dough balls into the chocolate chips.

 Expert Baking Tips